 Low Overhead Costs

-Big companies have big overhead.
+Big companies have big overheads.
 They have to pay all of their employees, including managers, directors, CEOs, sales teams, HR, advertising and marketing staff, and so on.
 Plus, they have to maintain office buildings where their extensive staff work.
 In order to sustain this high overhead structure, estimates for customers can be padded with unnecessary services or labor charged at a higher rate.
 Your small repair bill can add up quickly.

 Anyone who has worked with a family-run company knows that each employee wears many hats, but staff also quickly gain a deep understanding of their work.
-Not only can this lower overhead costs for the business, but it increases efficiency.
+Not only can these lower overhead costs for the business, but it increases efficiency.